EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

 ## Goal

-The player should avoid incoming obstacles by jumping at the right time and with enough jump strength.
+The player should avoid incoming obstacles by jumping at the right time and with sufficient jump strength.

 The task is solved well when the controller:

 - reacts when the obstacle sensor becomes active
 - jumps before the obstacle reaches the player
-- uses more jump strength for higher obstacles
+- uses higher jump strength for higher obstacles
 - avoids unnecessarily strong jumps
 - reduces collision frames over the episode

-The controller has to learn two decisions:
+Jumper is not a pure binary timing task.
+The controller has to learn:

 ```text
 When should the player jump?